Kimbahir/ServiceTree/README.md

 # ServiceTree

-Purpose: To be able to build (somewhat interactive) service trees, without imposing on current database structure
+Purpose: To be able to build (somewhat interactive) service trees, without imposing on current database structure.

 Example: